Egypt's mufti urges Muslims to endure insults peacefully

 "To then insist on igniting these simmering tensions by publishing hurtful and insulting material in a foolhardy attempt at bravado - asserting the superiority of Western freedoms over alleged Muslim closed-mindedness - verges on incitement," he said in his statement published on the Reuters blog FaithWorld.

-After the invasion of the U.S. embassy in Tunis on Friday last week, the Tunisian Interior Ministry has banned protests against the cartoon this Friday "to prevent human and material losses".
+After Friday's invasion of the U.S. embassy in Tunis, the Tunisian Interior Ministry has banned protests against the cartoon planned for Friday "to prevent human and material losses".
+It warned that a state of emergency was still in force and that law "will be rigorously applied".

 The European Union issued a joint appeal, through its foreign policy chief, with the Arab League, African Union and Organisation of Islamic Cooperation for "peace and tolerance".

-"We condemn any advocacy of religious hatred that constitutes incitement to hostility and violence," the EU said.
+"We condemn any advocacy of religious hatred that constitutes incitement to hostility and violence," the statement said.

 "While fully recognizing freedom of expression, we believe in the importance of respecting all prophets, regardless of which religion they belong to."